 With strong managers, staff know where they stand.
 Staff may not like what is happening; but they understand why it is happening.

 These definitions of bullying and strong management work well in theory.
 In practice, theres a problem.
-The ingrained attitudes of managers and staff blur the actual or perceived line between bullying and strong management.
+The attitudes of managers and staff can blur the line between bullying and strong management.
 In these circumstances, consultants and trainers propose ways of tackling bullying by encouraging strong management.

 The main responsibility for a strong management style, for instance, lies with the head of an organisation.
 The chief executive, or his or her equivalent, must lead by example.
-This example must engender respect.
+This example must create respect in the workplace.
 For any chief executive who wants to create a culture of strong management, respect is the most effective tool.
 By encouraging respect in every area of work, a chief executive can eliminate much day-to-day bullying.
 But openness must accompany respect.
 Managers need to use an open style of communication.
 They must explain to staff why they have to do things in a certain way.

 This doesnt mean that managers neednt be firm with staff.
 In fact, it is easier to be firm when staff fully understand a situation.

 The other key proposal from consultants and trainers is confrontation.
 Everyone who is aware of bullying must confront it.